suryadina/nmap-files-to-csv/README.md

-NmaptoCSV
+Nmap-files-to-csv
 ============

-Modification from the original repo
+Ardya's Modification from the original repo
 -----------
 - Add feature to process all gnmap in the current working directory.
 - Add additional field